 Fax: (909) 558-0259

-To ensure the conservation, protection and management of all sea turtle species found in the waters of Central America and Southeast Asia, with special emphases on Honduras and Thailand, through educational outreach, ongoing training, and scientific research.
+To ensure the conservation, protection, and management of all sea turtle species found in the waters of Central America, the Caribbean and Southeast Asia, with special emphases on Honduras, Jamaica and Thailand, through educational outreach, ongoing training, and scientific research.

 Board of Directors